maxadamo/galera_proxysql/README.md

 ## Limitations

-* In order to add SSL on the frontend, I need to add support for ProxySQL 2 (Right now I'm using ProxySQL 1.4.xx)
+* In order to add SSL on the frontend, I need to add support for ProxySQL 2 (right now I'm using ProxySQL 1.4.xx)
-* not yet tested on ipv4 only (it should work)
+* not yet tested on ipv4 only (but it should work)
-* there are too many moving parts and I decided to temporarily remove support to Ubuntu.
+* there are too many moving parts and I decided to temporarily strip support to Ubuntu.

 ## Development